jays567/DS6306_CS1/Case_Study_01.md

     keep_md: true
 ---
 # Introduction
-This report provides an analysis of craft beers and Brewery distributors of those beers through out the USA.
-As your team has expressed interest in understanding where competitors are currently located, how saturated the market in each state is and also assistance in determining the composition of your next beer product (in terms of alcohol by volume (ABV) and bitterness (IBU)), we've prepared the following analysis which should solve for those needs.
-Through this analysis and additional follow-on discussions with your team and other relevant business partners, we feel that you will be positioned to make the best decision for your organization.
+This report provides an analysis of craft beers and Brewery distributors of craft beers throughout the US.
+Your team has expressed interest in understanding the location of industry competitors, market saturation per state, along with assistance in determining the composition of your next beer product, according to alcohol content (ABV) and bitterness (IBU).
+The prepared analysis will accommodate you in addressing your needs.
+Based on this analysis along with follow-up discussions with your team and other relevant business partners, we feel that you will be positioned to make a strong business decision for your organization.